HMagda/rock-paper-scissors/README.md

 To play the game, select one of the three options - rock, paper, or scissors.
 The computer will then randomly select one of the three options, and the result of the game will be displayed.
 The game uses a simple algorithm to determine the winner based on the rules of rock-paper-scissors.

 # Features
-- Simple and intuitive user interface
+- Simple and intuitive user interface.
-- Responsive design that adapts to different screen sizes
+- Responsive design that adapts to different screen sizes.
-- Easy-to-understand game rules
+- Easy-to-understand game rules.
-- Lightweight and fast-loading
+- Lightweight and fast-loading.